-(3) The major content of any dissenting opinion of any Director or supervisor regarding any material resolution passed by the Board of Directors, where there is a record or written statement of such opinion, for the most recent fiscal year and up to the printing date of this annual report: None

-3.4.8 Summary of the internal control system

-- (1) Internal Control Statement: Please refer to page 62. - (2) The certified public accountants' review report on the Company's internal control systems: Please refer to pages 63-64. - (3) Any legal sanctions against the Company or its internal personnel, or any disciplinary action taken by the Company against its own personnel for violation of internal controls, during the most recent fiscal year or during the current year up to the date of printing of the annual report; and a description of the main shortcomings in the Company's internal control system as well as an indication of measures for improvement: None
+- (3) The major content of any dissenting opinion of any Director or supervisor regarding any material resolution passed by the Board of Directors, where there is a record or written statement of such opinion, for the most recent fiscal year and up to the printing date of this annual report: None - 3.4.8 Summary of the internal control system - (1) Internal Control Statement: Please refer to page 68. - (2) The certified public accountants' review report on the Company's internal control systems: Please refer to pages 69-70. - (3) Any legal penalty against the company or its internal personnel, or any disciplinary penalty by the company against its internal personnel for violation of the internal control system, during the most recent fiscal year or during the current fiscal year up to the publication date of the annual report, where the result of such penalty could have a material effect on shareholder equity or securities prices, the annual report shall disclose the penalty, the main shortcomings, and condition of improvement: None